jonashackt/spring-boot-graalvm/README.md

 So I went with another way: We simply use a `docker run` command, that will compile our native Spring Boot app into our project's working directory (with `--volume $(pwd):/build`).

-### Tackling 'Exception in thread "native-image pid watcher"' error
+### Tackling 'Exception java.lang.OutOfMemoryError in thread "native-image pid watcher"' error

 Sometimes the `docker run` seems to take ages to complete - and then a `java.lang.OutOfMemoryError` is thrown into the log: